Disease

 Prevention

-• Keep in appropriate shade — the shade-adapted leaf of Aspidistra simply does not encounter sun-scorch problems in low-light positions
+• Keep the plant in appropriate shade — Aspidistra's shade-adapted leaf simply doesn't encounter sun-scorch spotting in a genuinely low-light position

-• Water at the soil level, not on the foliage, and use room-temperature water to avoid thermal shock spots
+• Water at the soil level rather than over the foliage, and use room-temperature water to avoid thermal shock spotting

-• Maintain good air circulation to prevent the humid, stagnant conditions that favor fungal leaf spot development
+• Maintain good air circulation around the plant to prevent the humid, stagnant conditions that favor fungal leaf spot development

-• Handle leaves gently during cleaning — the wax cuticle protects against minor fungal entry, and physical abrasion removes this protection locally
+• Handle leaves gently during cleaning — the waxy cuticle is part of the plant's natural defense against fungal entry, and abrasion removes that protection locally

 Quick Summary